LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

   <div class="card card-body ">

-OpenCV comes with a fuction called <code>getPerspectiveTransform</code>.
+OpenCV comes with a function called <code>getPerspectiveTransform</code>.
 I had to write the Julia version of this myself.
 To explain it properly, I would need to explain pinhole cameras, projection matrices, rotation matrices and more.
 Here is a source which does that: <a style="text-decoration:underline" href="https://towardsdatascience.com/estimating-a-homography-matrix-522c70ec4b2c">estimating a homography matrix.</a>
 For now, all I am going to say is that the calculations reduce to multiplication of every pixel with a special matrix called a homography matrix: